Coconut oil is an excellent moisturizer for our skin and hair.

 - Walnut and mineral oil: food safe for cutting boards, wood kitchen utensils, wood bowls, etc.

 I have also seen many homeowners and DIY woodworkers using baby oil for wood refinishing.

-It may also help you get a cleaned shiny look in a hurry.
+It may also help you get a clean, shiny look in a hurry.

 Although coconut oil is good for wood finishing, I would not recommend using coconut oil instead of linseed oil.

 Especially if you are looking for an effective wood oil sealant, linseed oil works best.

 In a pinch, however, you can use coconut oil to polish your old wood furniture.

 And your guests will love the shine you have just given.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.